• Skip to primary navigation

 Ana M. Gomez, a leading psychotherapist for children and adolescents, has published an e-book about COVID-19, which you can view by clicking the link: The Story of the Oyster and the Butterfly: the Corona Virus and Me.
 I recommend reading it with your children, and completing the activity pages together.

 Another amazing new book is called Captain Corona & the 19 COVID Warriors by Melissa Gratias.
-It can be downloaded for free by clicking the link and entering your email address.
+It is available for free by clicking the link and entering your email address.
 It provides an excellent explanation of the virus and a focus on the helpers (including you and your family).

 Helping Children Grieve a Death